syarahil852/RandomComic/README.md

 # RandomComics

-A simple node app to serve up a random comic from one of the following sourcesf
+A simple node app to serve up a random comic from one of the following sources:

 * xkcd